Naar de content

 European Health Insurance Card (EHIC)

 The European Health Insurance Card (EHIC) entitles you to urgent and essential medical care during a temporary stay abroad.
 By presenting the card, you prove to the foreign healthcare provider that you are insured for medical treatment.
 Within Europe, in many cases this means that you do not have to pay any charges upfront.
+Read more about the EHIC on this page.

-In Europe, the EHIC is accepted by hospitals and most other healthcare providers.
-If you present the card when you need treatment, you do not have to advance healthcare costs.
-These are settled between the countries.
+In Europe, the European Health Insurance Card is accepted by most healthcare providers.
+Are you using medical care abroad?
+Then show your EHIC to the healthcare provider.
+The foreign healthcare provider, for example a hospital, will then claim the costs back from your health insurer.
+Based on your health insurance and excess, your health insurer will determine which costs are reimbursed and what you have to pay yourself.
 Note that some non-hospital healthcare providers do not yet accept the EHIC.
 If you visit one of them, you will have to pay upfront.

 Reimbursements under your OHRA Health Insurance are subject to an annual policy excess.
 But when a foreign healthcare provider bills us for costs incurred using your EHIC, you do not pay any excess.
 If you have to pay medical costs in advance you can claim them under your OHRA policy.
 Any outstanding excess is deducted from your reimbursement.